EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party V SHALL process message_3 as follows:

 * Use the session identifier S_V to retrieve the protocol state.

-* For EC2 curves, validate that E_V is a valid point by verifying that there is a solution to the curve definition for the given parameter 'x'.

 * Verify message_3 as specified in {{sym-msg3-form}} where COSE_Encrypt0 is decrypted and verified as defined in section 5.3 of {{I-D.ietf-cose-msg}}, with AEAD_V, K_3, and IV_3.